Kong/lua-resty-dns-client/README.md

 ### x.x.x (x-xxx-2019)

+- BREAKING: the balancer callback is called with a new event; "health" whenever the health status of the balancer changes.

 - Added: keep track of unavailable weight.
 Added the `isHealthy` method to return health, overall weight and unavailable weight.
 Health is determined based on the new property `healthThreshold`.